Mini frying pans can be surprisingly useful for small kitchens, single servings, and quick tasks like frying eggs or heating small portions.

 It is dishwasher-safe and comes with a lifetime warranty!

 If you love Teflon-free cookware, this one’s for you.
-The GreenPan Mini Egg Pan uses a ceramic nonstick coating instead of chemicals, so you don’t have to worry about toxic fumes if you accidentally overheat it.
+The GreenPan Mini Egg Pan uses a ceramic nonstick coating instead of chemicals, so it reduces concerns associated with PTFE fumes when used within recommended temperatures.

 Thermolon ceramic non-stick is made without PFAS, PFOA, lead, and cadmium.